Start a Newspapers & Magazines Trading Business in Dubai

 For certain categories of printed content, traders may require additional approvals from the National Media Council prior to import or distribution.
 It is advisable to seek regulatory guidance on specific titles or publication categories before committing to supply agreements.

-Annual licence renewal is mandatory.
-Failure to renew on time results in financial penalties and, in persistent cases, potential licence cancellation.
+Annual license renewal is mandatory.
+Failure to renew on time results in financial penalties and, in persistent cases, potential license cancellation.
 VAT registration becomes compulsory once taxable annual turnover exceeds AED 375,000 under Federal Tax Authority regulations.
 Traders conducting import and re-export operations must also complete customs registration with Dubai Customs to clear shipments and benefit from free zone customs procedures.

 Profit Margins and Re-Export Opportunity